Gender-Based Violence Prevention Support Plan & Trauma-Informed Toolkit

 Empowering Mi’kmaq and Indigenous communities through culturally grounded and trauma-informed care.

-Originally created for Mi’kmaq communities, this resource is intended to be adapted and used across all Indigenous and rural communities.
+While this toolkit was created to empower Mi’kmaq communities, it is adaptable and intended to be useful across all Indigenous and rural communities.
 Make this toolkit your own.

 This toolkit is funded by Women and Gender Equality Canada